vseventer/vseventer.github.io/src/wedding/bridal-party.md

 ![Sindi](~wedding/images/sindi.jpeg?{name:"wedding/{{ page.fileSlug }}/sindi.[contenthash:8].jpg",size:142})

-DJ, designer, **problem solver**, this gal can do it all.
+DJ, designer, problem solver, this gal can do it all.
 It's for this reason she holds the Maid of Honor title.
 Herta's sister Sindi's kind and loving nature brings a much needed calm to the storm that is planning a wedding.
 {% endbox %}

 <!-- excerpt -->